ferrarimarco/docker-pxe/README.md

 #### Example

+Virtualbox runs a DHCP server by default in each virtual network.
+If you want to test the PXE feature you have to run a container based on this image with DNSMasq as a DHCP proxy (see [Standalone Mode](#standalone-dhcp-server)) and with the host network stack (see the `--net=host` option) so you know in advance the IP address of the container running DNSMasq: it's the same as the Docker host!

-If Virtualbox DHCP server assigns addresses in the `192.168.56.0/24` subnet, then the `dhcp-range` could be: `--dhcp-range=192.168.56.2,proxy`, where `192.168.56.2` is the address assigned to the PXE server.
-Remember to also update the IP addresses in `/var/lib/tftpboot/pxelinux.cfg/default` if you serve any content from the TFTP server (like a `preseed.cfg` for example) to point to the IP address of the container running this PXE. **For this reason it could be useful to manually assign (or reserve) ip addresses for containers running this PXE.**
+If Virtualbox DHCP server assigns addresses in the `192.168.56.0/24` subnet (check the virtual network configuration to know this), then the `dhcp-range` could be: `dhcp-range=192.168.56.2,proxy`, where `192.168.56.2` is the address assigned to the Docker host running the container based on this image in "host network" mode.
+Remember to also update any IP address in `/var/lib/tftpboot/pxelinux.cfg/default` you may have configured, if you serve any content from the TFTP server (like a `preseed.cfg` for example) to point to the IP address of the container running this PXE. **For this reason it could be useful to manually assign (or reserve) IP addresses (or better, hostnames!) for containers running this PXE.**

 ## Contributions
 If you have suggestions, please create a new GitHub issue or a pull request.